 - Don't put anything in the mouth.
 First of all, despite what you've heard, it's impossible to swallow your tongue and choke.
-While the child may bite his or her tongue during a seizure, trying to cram something in the mouth probably won't work to prevent this.
+While the child may bite their tongue during a seizure, trying to cram something in the mouth probably won't work to prevent this.
 You may also get bitten, or you may break some of the child's teeth or your child may break the object and choke or aspirate.

 - Don't try to hold the child down.
 People, even children, have remarkable muscular strength during seizures.
 Trying to pin a child with a seizure to the ground isn't easy and it won't do any good, anyway.

 - Don't give mouth-to-mouth resuscitation until the seizure is over.
 After the seizure has ended, give mouth-to-mouth resuscitation if the person is not breathing.